gmprcalfldr youtube tt

 In appreciation to Ray Reeder for authoring this history.

-Contents ©2023 Monte Vista Christian Church.
+Contents ©2024 Monte Vista Christian Church.
 Website programming by Jim Ahrend.
-Photography by Scott Steele.